univention/ums-stack-data/helm/stack-data-ums/README.md

 null
 </pre>
 </td>
-			<td>Global default for the URL via which the UDM Rest API can be reached.
+			<td>Global default for the URL via which the UDM REST API can be reached.
 See "udm.connection.url".</td>
 		</tr>
 		<tr>
 			<td>image</td>